pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If you choose well among these possible directions, you’ll build the leading cat picture platform, and lead your company to success.
 If you choose poorly, you might waste months.
 How do you proceed?

-Machine learning strategy will tell you what’s useful to try, and what’s not useful to try.
+Machine learning strategy will provide general strategies tell you what’s useful to try, and what’s not useful to try.
 It's will save you months or years of development time.

 ## Setting up development and test sets